From Point-and-shoot to Digital slr – and Mirrorless

 A learning experience

-The Canon Powershot S3 IS opened the door for me, because it encouraged me to adjust the exposure manually rather than relying only on Auto or Scene mode.
-As I was clueless about how this all worked, I attended a couple of digital photography courses in a quest to learn about aperture, shutter speed, ISO, focal length, depth of field, composition, and all those interesting and mysterious aspects of photography!
+The Canon Powershot S3 IS opened the door for me, because it encouraged me to adjust the exposure manually rather than relying only on the Full Auto or Pre-set Scene modes.
+As I was clueless about how this all worked, I attended a couple of digital photography courses in a quest to learn about aperture, shutter speed, ISO, focal length, depth of field, composition, and all those mysterious aspects of photography!

 The courses included: